-Distance Learning will allow you to take this course online via the internet from the comfort of your home or office.
+Blended Learning will allow you to take this course online via the internet from the comfort of your home or office.

 You can work at your own pace.
-You will view online videos and have reading material and slides to learn from.
+You will view videos and have reading material and slides to learn from.

 You will have an assigned instructor to ask questions via email on topics within the WFA curriculum.

-There are 4 multiple choice on line quizzes during the course.
+There are 4 multiple choice online quizzes during the course.

 you will be required to complete a 4 hour in-person, hands on practice session.